-It’s been another busy weekend here in the capitol (or technically just outside it) with the only relaxation being that the clocks shifted back an hour this morning giving us an extra hour in bed!
-This isn’t to say it was bad, in fact it was a lot of fun 🙂
+It’s been another busy weekend here in the capital (or technically just outside it) with the only relaxation being that the clocks shifted back an hour this morning giving us an extra hour in bed!
+This isn’t to say it was bad, in fact, it was a lot of fun 🙂

 (c) Someone else

 I do like to bash contemporary/modern art, but on this occasion, I’ll leave it to someone else:

 “Saw her & her TERRIBLE Turbine Hall piece on The Culture Show last night.
 She’s pompous and stupid… always a winning combination in the Art World.
 Honestly even the pseuds on the telly were arching their eyebrows at the sugar cube icebergs, a slight idea realised in epic proportions; yep, another Tate comission.”

 The only positive side of this is that when it is dismantled next year the whole thing will be ground down and recycled.

 Yesterday night I saw Lord of War at the cinema, and not really knowing anything about it beforehand I was pleasantly surprised.
 It’s a retrospective on the life of a highly successful and cunning illegal arms dealer who is forced to confront the morality of his work.
 Whilst you might imagine this is just trying to make a political statement it cleverly steers clear of this and yet still delivers a smart, complex story about violence, corruption, and the essence of warfare.
 Highly recommended (8/10).